Joseph-Anthony-King/exo_political_theory/README.md

 # Exo Political Theory

-This mod is based on [Test23456](https://steamcommunity.com/sharedfiles/filedetails/?id=848053326) [Influence Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=848053326) mod but has been adjusted to focus soley on influence generation.
+This mod is based on [Test23456](https://steamcommunity.com/sharedfiles/filedetails/?id=848053326) [Influence Generator](https://steamcommunity.com/sharedfiles/filedetails/?id=848053326) mod but has been adjusted to focus on influence and diplomacy.

 This mod contains a new technology and a new building: